-At one time or another, your home has probably been the unwilling host of microcosmic pollutants.
-Two of the most common types are fine particles and volatile organic compounds (VOCs).
-Fine particles are invisible irritants that are no larger than 2.5 micrometers in diameter but can cause serious issues for those with respiratory conditions.
-VOCs are invisible vapors and gases that are often the byproduct of burning fuel products like gasoline and wood-burning stoves.
-While the best air purifiers on the market will work wonders to combat these invisible irritants, one thing most purifiers lack is the ability to monitor and analyze the pollutants flying around your home.
+Two common types of indoor air pollutants are fine particles and volatile organic compounds (VOCs).
+Fine particles are invisible irritants no larger than 2.5 micrometers in diameter, but they can cause serious issues for those with respiratory conditions.
+VOCs are invisible vapors and gases that are often the byproduct of burning fuel products, like gasoline and wood-burning stoves.
+While the best air purifiers on the market will work wonders to combat these invisible irritants, one thing most purifiers lack is the ability to locate and analyze the pollutants flying around your home.
 That’s the job of an air quality monitor.

 Temtop M10 Air Quality Monitor